Uralstech/ezrSquared/docs/index.markdown

 will always return a float.** This rule is the same for all operators.

 ### Variables
-Wouldn‚Äôt it be nice to store the results of the calculations we made above?
+Wouldnít it be nice to store the results of the calculations we made above?
 For this, we use **variables**.
-**Variables allow us to store things in memory** for as long as the ezr¬≤ program runs.
-Like a restaurant reservation under your name, a variable is a named reservation of a small part of your computer‚Äôs memory.
+**Variables allow us to store things in memory** for as long as the ezr≤ program runs.
+Like a restaurant reservation under your name, a variable is a named reservation of a small part of your computerís memory.

 The syntax to assign a variable is so: `item NAME: VALUE`.
 To assign the number 42 to a variable called age, we would write: